Yeetus-Christ/LunaEdgeTestApp/README.md

-# Database setup
+# Project setup

+## Without docker

-1. Open appsetting.json file and change the connection string to the connection string of your local MSSQL database.
+1. Open appsetting.json file and change the connection string to the connection string of your local MSSQL database (If the database specified in connection string doesn't exist, starting the app will automatically create it and migrate tables):

 ```json
 "ConnectionStrings": {